 With that in mind, let’s have a look at Write!
 App, an exciting new tool ready to take on word processing standards and expectations.

 It’s a word processing program.
 That’s all it is.
 No bells and whistles, Write! emphasizes simplicity and style.
 It’s cross-platform, working seamlessly (relatively, we’ll talk more about that later) across Mac and Windows.
 They boast Linux support, but I didn’t test that.
 Write! uses a built-in cloud service to share content across operating systems with ease.

 Most importantly, Write! is a writing tool for writers, striving to offer exactly what a writer needs and none of the features or clutter they don’t.

-Currently, I use three tools to do the vast majority of my writing: MS Word for work, Scrivener for fiction, and Evernote for note-taking.
-Write! is a tool specifically designed to replace these three functions and provide the most of same writing capabilities under a single program.
+Currently, I use three tools to do the vast majority of my writing: Microsoft Word for work, Scrivener for fiction, and Evernote for note-taking.
+Write! is a tool specifically designed to replace these three functions and provide the most of the same writing capabilities under a single program.

 In this attempt, Write! gets a lot right—excuse the bad attempt at a pun—and leaves some things to be desired.
 I’ll save some of your time and say this now: I would recommend Write! as a personal writing and note taking tool for any author or blogger.
 For book layout and design, Write! falls short.

 Write! uses cloud sharing to make content available on any device with the App downloaded.
 At the time of this writing, there is no mobile App, and if the developers aren’t currently working on one, they should be.
 The lack of a mobile App version may turn off some users.
 I personally use Evernote only because of the mobile App.